edrums/edrums.github.io/microdrum/software.md

 ### Software

-* microDRUM_ConfigTool_Vx.x => This application sits on your pc and is used to configure your edrum set etc
+* microDrum ConfigTool Vx.x => This application sits on your pc and is used to configure your edrum set etc

 * Arduino IDE => This is required to push the firmware onto the Arduino board via the USB cable that should have come with your board...

-* microDRUM_Firmware_Vx.x => This is the code that sits on the Arduino board
+* microDrum Firmware Vx.x => This is the code that sits on the Arduino board

-* DrumScope Vx.x => This is an application to help analyse homemade drum pads, to allow effective configuration of microDRUM
+* DrumScope Vx.x => This is an application to help analyse homemade drum pads, to allow effective configuration of microDrum

 * ASIO4ALL => This is a universal driver for 'Audio Stream Input/Output'